 When I start work each day, there is a group of business tools, apps and tabs that I open and use without fail throughout the day.
-As a writer, I work for multiple clients across multiple projects every day.
+I work for multiple clients (and on my own business) across multiple projects every day.
 This means I need to make sure I’m organised, communicating well, managing my time and consistently delivering.
 These business tools keep me on track and I’m not sure I could live without them now.

 Honestly, I don’t think there is a more powerful, more joined-up or more streamlined set of business tools out there.
-If you pick one thing from this list to start using regularly, GSuite or Google’s suite of free apps should be it.
+If you pick one thing from this list to start using regularly, Google Workspace or Google’s suite of free apps should be it.

-GSuite starts at £4.60 per user per month for its basic version.
-You can also get a 14-day free trial.
-Even without paying for GSuite, just using Google’s free suite of apps and tools is powerful enough for some.
+Google Workspace starts at £4.60 per user per month for its Business Basic plan…which is pretty powerful considering it’s described as basic.
+I’m on the Business Standard plan, simply because paying a few extra £ a month gives me access to enhanced Google Meet features, which means I’ve done away with my £11 a month Zoom subscription.
+No brainer!
+Oh, and you can also get a 14-day free trial.
+Even without paying for Google Workspace, just using Google’s free suite of apps and tools is powerful enough for some.
 All you need for this is a free Google account.

 The design tool for people with absolutely no idea about design (that’s me!).
 Canva helps you easily create beautiful graphics for social media, your website, newsletters, presentations, invitations and pretty much everything else you could possibly want.
-I mainly use it for custom Pinterest pins like the one below (please pin it if you like this post) and for client proposals and presentations.
+I mainly use it for designing my Instagram posts and images for The Duck Pond, custom Pinterest pins like the one below (please pin it if you like this post) and for client proposals and presentations.
 I also like the fact that you can invite team members to collaborate on your designs.

-Canva’s free version has SO much to offer, many people find that it’s enough.
-But if you want to be able to access Canva’s full collection of graphics, templates and images as well as have the ability to create a brand kit to keep the look and feel of your creations on-brand, the paid version starts at £8.99 a month.
+Canva’s free has a lot to offer on its own.
+But if you want to be able to access Canva’s full collection of graphics, templates and images as well as have the ability to create a brand kit to keep the look and feel of your creations on-brand (this has saved me SO MUCH TIME not having to look up hex codes all the time), the paid version starts at £8.99 a month.

 And if you’re finding this an interesting read so far, please pin it to your own Pinterest board, so you can refer back to it later and so others can see it.